1992 New York Mets season: Season

 Despite the high expectations, the Mets regressed and finished the season with a 72–90 record, their first 90-loss season since 1983.
 The team managed to hover near .500 at the All-Star Break but only won thirty times afterward.

 The two marquee acquisitions for the Mets both fizzled in their first year in New York.
 Bonilla, despite improving his home run total from 1991 by one, drove in only 70 runs and hit below .250, drawing boos from the local fans who were expecting more from him given his record contract.
 Saberhagen was injured and ineffective throughout the season and only recorded fifteen starts with a 3–5 record.
 Murray had a similar season to his 1991 All-Star campaign with the Dodgers, but that only translated to a .261 average and sixteen home runs (although he managed to record 93 RBIs, which by far and away led the team).
 Among the team's other acquisitions, Randolph, who would go on to retire following the season, was injured for most of the campaign and only managed to play in 90 games.
-The Mets traded for Dick Schofield early in the season to play shortstop, but he only hit .205 and failed to record more than 100 hits despite coming to the plate over 400 times.
+The Mets also traded for Dick Schofield early in the season to play shortstop; although he was fairly solid defensively, Schofield had not been a consistent hitter in his career and this was no exception, as he batted .205 and failed to reach 100 hits despite having over 400 plate appearances (the third time in his career that he had done this).

 As far as returning players, Howard Johnson suffered a tremendous falloff from his 1991 campaign.
 Spending much of the year injured and only appearing in 100 games, Johnson's home run total dropped to seven and his RBI total fell by more than half.
 Vince Coleman would return from a torn hamstring suffered in 1991, but missed 91 games due in part to injuries and in part to discipline issues that cost him the entire final month of the season.
 Daryl Boston was the only other Met besides Bonilla and Murray to surpass 10 home runs, and no Met who qualified for the batting title could top Murray's .261.
+By contrast, two of the three players sent to the Royals for Saberhagen hit above .280, and Gregg Jefferies recorded new career highs in batting average, hits, and RBI (his total of 75 would have been second on the Mets behind Murray and five more than Bonilla recorded).